euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 volunteers grows as well.
 This year, Enthought provided significant administrative, financial and organizational support to the conference.
-We thank our sponsors, Enthought, AHL, Python Academy, Github, Nag and our partners logilab, g-node, o'reilly, and python verband.
+We thank our sponsors, Enthought, AHL, Python Academy, Github, Nag and our partners logilab, g-node, o'reilly, and python verband, and most of all, the university of Cambridge, that welcomed us for this 7th edition.

 These proceedings are the result of many hours of work by authors and reviewers alike.
 We thank them for their significant